 Viva MagentaExploring Pantone's Color of the Year Speakers: Virginie Philippe, Culinary Marketing Manager for Europe and Catalina Ospina, Technical Marketing Specialist for Sense Colour In this episode, you'll hear about the trends that put this electrifying

-Viva Magenta – the 2023 Pantone® color of the year 2023 – is a vibrant and daring color that was inspired by the ancient and primordial cochineal dye (also known as carmine).
+Viva Magenta – the 2023 Pantone® colour of the year 2023 – is a vibrant and daring colour that was inspired by the ancient and primordial cochineal dye (also known as carmine).
 But accompanying the mention of cochineal are often images of iridescent

 Titanium Dioxide Alternatives